jblopen/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/ipc_rpmessage_linux_echo.md

  - After this the following message will appear on the MCU UART.

 \code
+[IPC RPMSG ECHO] Next MCU mode is 1
-[IPC RPMSG ECHO] Suspend request to MCU-only mode received [IPC RPMSG ECHO] Press a sinlge key on this terminal to resume the kernel from MCU only mode
+[IPC RPMSG ECHO] Suspend request to MCU-only mode received [IPC RPMSG ECHO] Press a single key on this terminal to resume the kernel from MCU only mode
 \endcode

  - Then type any key on the MCU UART to resume the kernel from LPM.

  \code
 [IPC RPMSG ECHO] Key pressed.
-Notifying DM to wakeup main domain.
-[IPC RPMSG ECHO] Main domain resumed.
+Notifying DM to wakeup main domain [IPC RPMSG ECHO] Main domain resumed due to MCU UART
 \endcode

+- For detailed implementation of low power modes, refer \ref LOW_POWER_MODE_AWARE_REMOTECORE

 \endcond